 What Are Confused as Unlawful Entries?

-By Using Someone Else’s Documents: It does not happen often but sometimes people use someone else’s or a close family member or friend’s documents to enter the country if they look similar.
+By Using Someone Else’s Documents: It does not happen often but sometimes people use someone else’s documents, such as a close family member or friend’s to enter the country if they look similar.
 This is not considered unlawful entry since you checked in at the Port of Entry and you were allowed to enter using someone else’s documents.

 However, the fraud committed is not a minor offense, but waivable.
 This does not make you an illegal immigrant.
-If you are discovered and are permanently barred from entering, then that’s not waivable.
+If you are discovered and are permanently barred from entering, it is not waivable.